 With this circular, it is clear for seafarer that just receipt of income in NRE Bank Account will not attract tax provision of ‘Received in India’.
 This is a big relief for Individual Seafarer, which avoids unnecessary litigation for them.

-Reference CBDT Income-tax (Twelfth Amendment) Rules, 2015 effective April 1, 2015 (Notificaton No 70/2015 F No 142/12/2015-TPL), in relation to Seafarer or Merchant Navy Employees etc, to compute number of days outside India (if the ship is moving from Indian Port to any Port outside India or vice versa) shall be counted from the sign on date entered in Continuous Discharge Certificate (CDC) of the seafarer till the date of sign off entered in the CDC.
+Reference CBDT Income-tax (Twelfth Amendment) Rules, 2015 effective April 1, 2015 (Notification No 70/2015 F No 142/12/2015-TPL), in relation to Seafarer or Merchant Navy Employees etc, to compute number of days outside India (if the ship is moving from Indian Port to any Port outside India or vice versa) shall be counted from the sign on date entered in Continuous Discharge Certificate (CDC) of the seafarer till the date of sign off entered in the CDC.
+Hence, once seafarer signs on on CDC, his stay outside India starts and it ends till he signs off on CDC.
+So, it is beneficial for seafarers.

 New Rule of Residential Status (120 Days Stay In India Rule) – Finance Act 2020 – Impact on Seafarers, Merchant Navy Personnel

 Generally, Seafarers/Merchant Navy Employees sail into sea for more than 185 days (i.e. less than 182 days in India) and this makes them a Non-Resident in India as per Indian Tax Rules.
 Though their stay in India remains less than 182 days, however, most of times their stay remains more than 120 days in India.
 Budget 2020 has provided changes in the Residential Status Rule, where a person can be categorized as Resident in India if he/she is a citizen of India and stays in India for 120 days or more in a financial year.
 Hence, for seafarer, merchant navy employees it can be a harsh rule, and they can be determined as Resident in India under the new Tax Rule of Residency.
 However, here is a catch in the law, which says that 120 days rule will apply to those who have Total Taxable Income in India for more than Rs 15 Lakh.
 Hence, in general, most of Seafarers or Merchant Navy Employees does not have Taxable Income in India for more than Rs 15 Lakh, hence, they will still qualify as Non-Resident on the basis of 182 days rule and 120 days rule will not attract them.
 For this 15 Lakh Rupees calculation, their ship income will not be included.
-Further, even if a seafarer qualifies this 120 days clause (on the basis of his income in India more than 15 Lakh Rupees), he will be categorized as Not Ordinary Resident (NOR) in that year and again his Ship Income will not be taxable in India.
-For more on this new Residential Rule, please refer below link
+Further, even if a seafarer qualifies this 120 days clause (on the basis of his income in India more than 15 Lakh Rupees), he will be categorised as Not Ordinary Resident (NOR) in that year.
+For more on this new Residential Rule, please refer below link.

 Seafarer Taxation – Questions Still Unclear